DaxxTrias/NFI_FQ/readme.md

 ## General Configuration

 Be sure to edit the **docker-compose.yml** file for your specific situation.
-I have included some sample files to get you started but it defaults to Kucoin for example, so you will need to adjust this yourself
+I have included some sample files to get you started however it defaults to Kucoin, so you will need to adjust this yourself for other exchanges.
+It also won't work out of the box since I did not private a *private.json file, read more about that below.

 ```YAML
       --logfile user_data/logs/freqtrade.log